iojw/TerasologyTests/Documentation.md

 Translation is very easy, you just have to translate a bunch of text snippets (labels, error messages, and so on).

-The easiest way of helping with translations is to use our [Weblate](http://weblate.org/) web interface at [translate.terasology.org/](http://translate.terasology.org/).
+The easiest way of helping with translations is to use our [Weblate](http://weblate.org/) web interface at [translate.terasology.org](http://translate.terasology.org/).
 For more information go to our guide on [[How to Add a New Translation|add-new-translation]].

 Don't worry if you don't want to sign for GitHub or deal with all the technical source code stuff, just drop by on the [forum](forum.terasology.org) or on IRC `#terasology` and contact us.

+More in-depth technical information about the Weblate instance is documented in the main project's wiki under [Weblate Setup](https://github.com/MovingBlocks/Terasology/wiki/Weblate-Setup).

 Java Web Start
 --------------